-- 1. In the Dashboard tab, click the 🧟 icon in the upper right corner of the page.
-The Report Configuration dialog appears. - To see a list of all available dashboards, use the Report Browser.
-Click the icon in the upper right corner of the Dashboard.
-You can only edit dashboards that you created. - 2.
-Select the Share this Report checkbox to make this dashboard and widgets public. - 3.
+- 1. In the Dashboards tab, select a dashboard. - If you only have 1 dashboard, it will be displayed already. - If you have multiple dashboards, select it from the list across the top of the dashboard, or from the Manage Dashboards dialog after clicking Manage Dashboards.
+See Viewing the Dashboard (on page 90). - 2.
+Click the Dashboards tab.
+The Dashboard Configuration dialog appears. - 3.
+Select the Share This Dashboard checkbox to make this dashboard and widgets public. - 4.
 Click a Layout to view the configuration in the dialog.
-The layouts are 1 row, 2 rows, 3 rows, or 4 rows. - Resize the rows by clicking and dragging the edges of a row.
-You can resize the width of a widget in a row, and the height of an entire row. - 5.
-Drag and drop widgets from the bottom of the dialog into the rows.
+The layouts are 1 row, 2 rows, 3 rows, or 4 rows. - 5.
+Resize the rows by clicking and dragging the edges of a row.
+You can resize the width of a widget in a row, and the height of an entire row. - Drag and drop widgets from the bottom of the dialog into the rows.
 Drag and drop widgets from row to row to rearrange them.
-The row you're dropping into highlights green. - 6.
-Drop a widget back into the bottom of the dialog to remove it from the layout. - 7.
+The row you're dropping into highlights green. - 7.
+Drop a widget back into the bottom of the dialog to remove it from the layout. - 8.
 Click Save.
 The dashboard layout you selected displays in the tab.